Bodo–Kachari people: Tiwa (Lalung)

 Tiwa (Lalung) is an ethnic group mainly inhabiting the states of Assam and Meghalaya in northeastern India.
 They were known as Lalungs in the Assamese Buranjis, though members of the group prefer to call themselves Tiwa (meaning "the people who were lifted from below").
 Some of their neighbors still call them Lalung.
 A striking peculiarity of the Tiwa is their division into two sub-groups, Hill Tiwa and Plains Tiwas, displaying contrasting cultural features.
 The hill Tiwas speak Tiwa and follows matrilineality while the plain Tiwa who are more numerous in number speak Assamese and adhere to a patrilineal form of society.

 Tripuri

 The Tripuris are the inhabitants of the Tripura Kingdom.
-The Tripuri people through Manikya dynasty ruled the Kingdom of Tripura.
+The Tripuri people like the Manikya dynasty ruled the Kingdom of Tripura.

 History

-The Tripuri, Chutia, Koch, and Dimasa had established powerful kingdoms in the past.
+The Tripuri, Chutia, Koch, and Dimasa had established powerful kingdoms in the past even the Ahom kingdom was founded in the kingdom gifted by Moran king Bodousa to his son in law Sukapha.
 The Tripuri kings had even defeated the Mughals and the Burmese kingdoms in the past.
 Today, the Boros, the Tripuris, and the Garos have established a strong political and ethnic identity and are developing their language and literature.
 The Sonowal Kachari is also a branch of greater Kachari.
 They live in the districts of Dibrugarh, Tinsukia, Dhemaji, Sivasagar, Lakhimpur, Golaghat and Jorhat.